 - 1. Evaluate of the internal coordinates q_0 of the turning point. - 2.
-Compute the internal-coordinate displacement vector where all elements are zero except a small displacement Z associated with the internal coordinate i.
-Because \mathbf{d}1 is a Cartesian coordinate, the displacement of internal coordinate $D\mathbf{q}1$ should be small enough.
+Compute the internal-coordinate displacement vector where all elements are zero except a small displacement ζ associated with the internal coordinate i.
+Because d1 is a Cartesian coordinate, the displacement of internal coordinate Δ q1 should be small enough.

-$$\mathbf{D}\mathbf{q}1 = \mathbf{q}1 - \mathbf{q}0 \tag{2}$$
+$$\Delta \mathbf{q}1 = \mathbf{q}1 - \mathbf{q}0 \tag{2}$$

 3. Calculate Wilson's B and A matrices.
-Wilson's A matrix is the generalized inverse of the B matrix

-$$A = UB^{T}(BUB^{T})^{-1}$$ (3) where in principle U is any nonsingular 3N by 3N matrix (with N being the number of nuclei), but we take U as a diagonal matrix with the reciprocals of the atomic masses as the diagonal elements.
-Note that B and A depend on the coordinates, and provides the Cartesian coordinates of x_1 .
-This equation is solved iteratively where the A matrix is updated at each iteration until the geometry x_1 converges.
+Wilson's A matrix is the generalized inverse of the B matrix where in principle U is any nonsingular 3N by 3N matrix (with N being the number of nuclei), but we take U as a diagonal matrix with the reciprocals of the atomic masses as the diagonal elements.
+Note that B and A depend on the coordinates, and for the first iteration they are evaluated at the turning point.